nandor/aes/README.md

 prazor-accel
 ======

 Prazor implementation with acceleration.
 Talks to 'module', which is the Prazor accelerator.
-If you have not moved *module* to the correct place when you run *make run*, you will get caught in an infinite loop.

 Usage:

 Same as unaccelerated Prazor.
+Note that if you have not moved *module* to the correct place and followed the instructions below correctly, when you *make run*, you will get caught in an infinite loop.

 module
 ======

 Prazor accelerator module.
-As of right now, must manually be copied into your prazor directory into the following folder:
+Must be manually copied into your Prazor directory:

-$PRAZOR/vhls/src/aes
+	mkdir $PRAZOR/vhls/src/aes

-and the makefiles and zynq.cpp must be adjusted accordingly.
+	cp ./module/* $PRAZOR/vhls/src/aes/

+Next, zynq.cpp must be edited to include the new module.
+Additionally, vhls/src/Makefile.am needs to be adjusted to include the aes subdirectory.